-Chest Drainage Unit
+Chest Tube and Drainage System

-Anatomy of a 3-Chamber Chest Drainage Device -Atrium®
+Anatomy of a 3-Chamber Chest Drainage Device - Atrium®

 - 1. Fluid Collection Chambers: collect fluid via gravity & overflow. - 2.
-H2O Seal Chamber: When this chamber is attached to suction, air from Chamber 1 is suctioned through the H2O seal & bubbles - 3 up into a sub-char will be removed b nber where it by the -ve Air drawn from room to maintain added suction at 20 cm @ Chamber 3.
-Suct tion Control Suction Water Fluid Sterile saline or Control Seal Collection Sterile water .
-Chamber 5.
-Suci lion control Chamber Chambers Daily Chest Tub e Mx: Observation Problem Solution(s) Tube and/or Absent ABC.
+H2O Seal Chamber: When this chamber is attached to suction, air from Chamber 1 is suctioned through the H2O seal & bubbles up into a sub-chamber where it will be removed by the negative pressure. - 3.
+Chamber 3: Suction Control

+Daily Chest Tube Mx:

+Observation Problem Solution(s) Tube and/or Water Seal Chamber fluid does not oscillate with Absent oscillation: (1) the drain is blocked, or (2) out of the ABCs.
 Check if tube is displaced.
-Unkink Water Seal oscillation: tube.
-Ask patient to cough to see if it Chamber fluid (1) the drain oscillates again.
+Unkink tube.
+Ask patient to cough to see if it oscillates again.
 Re-position patient.
-CXR to does not is blocked, or evaluate tube position.
-DO NOT oscillate with (2) out of the ADVANCE THE CHEST TUBE INTO THE respiration pleural cavity.
+CXR to evaluate tube position.
+DO NOT ADVANCE THE CHEST TUBE INTO THE respiration Unexpected bubbling in the water seal chamber, or Excessive bubbling on suction pleural cavity.
+Air is leaking from the (1) lung, (2) insertion site, or (3) tubings and drains.
 THORAX.
-Unexpected Air is leaking ABC.
-CXR to evaluate pneumothorax. bubbling in the from the (1) Check if system is disconnected.
-Reconnect water seal lung, (2) & secure with tape. ✓ tube insertion site for chamber, or insertion site, loose dressing, or "hiss" sound.
-Reinforce Excessive or (3) tubings with occlusive dressing.
-If tube is dislodged, bubbling on and drains. see below. suction Bloody Pre-existing, ABC.
+ABCs.
+CXR to evaluate pneumothorax.
+Check if system is disconnected.
+Reconnect & secure with tape. ✓ tube insertion site for loose dressing, or "hissing" sound.
+Reinforce with occlusive dressing.
+If tube is dislodged, see below.
+Bloody drainage Pre-existing, or Iatrogenic hemothorax ABCs.
 Check CBC.
-CXR to evaluate chest drainage or Iatrogenic tube position and effusion size.
-Call Thoracic hemothorax Surgery ASAP if gross hemothorax.
-Chest tube Incomplete ABC.
-CXR. call Resp. ✓ insertion site for dislodged system - "hissing" sound.
-Apply a flutter valve dangerous if dressing -seals ONLY 3 edges.
-The unsealed the chest tube 4th edge allows air to escape during was inserted expiration.
-The dressing collapses during for inspiration \rightarrow preventing air entering the pneumothorax pleural space.
-Clamping Dangerous if NEVER clamp without supervision if there is there is an air bubbling in the Water Seal Chamber. leak proximal Otherwise, there is no escape for the air & a to the clamp. tension pneumothorax can develop.
+CXR to evaluate chest tube position and effusion size.
+Call Thoracic Surgery ASAP if gross hemothorax.

+Chest tube dislodged Incomplete system - dangerous if the chest tube was inserted for pneumothorax ABCs.
+CXR. call Resp. ✓ insertion site for "hissing" sound.
+Apply a flutter valve dressing - seal ONLY 3 edges.
+The unsealed 4 th edge allows air to escape during expiration.
+The dressing collapses during inspiration → preventing air entering the pleural space.
+Clamping Dangerous if there is an air leak proximal to the clamp.
+NEVER clamp without supervision if there is bubbling in the Water Seal Chamber.
+Otherwise, there is no escape for the air & a tension pneumothorax can develop.